On the Miyaoka-Yau inequality for manifolds with nef anti-canonical line bundle: Delta invariant and K ahler-Einstein metric on a Fano manifolds

 which is indeed true for arbitrary ample line bundle $L$ and $\a' <\a(L)$.
 If $L=-K_X$, one has simpler description of the K-energy $M=\Ent(V^{-1}\omega_\phi^n\vert V^{-1}\omega_0^n) -n\cJ_{\omega_0}$ so applying (\ref{I vs J}) obtains Theorem \ref{properness in the Fano case}. we will generalaize the result to the nef line bundles in the next subsection.

 One can also obtain a purely algebraic interpletation of the alpha-invariant:

 See \cite{Che08} for the detail and explicit computation for specific examples.
 The invariant $\a(L)$ is actually determined by the cohomology class $c_1(L)$.
-Thanks to the result in \cite{Der14b}, it is also continuous up to the boundary of the K\"ahler cone.
+Thanks to the result in \cite{Dervan}, it is also continuous in the K\"ahler cone.

 The delta-invariat introduced in \cite{FO16} gives a refinement of the above alpha. \begin{dfn} Let $L$ be a big line bundle.
 A $\Q$-divisor $D$ is called of $k$-basis type if there exists a basis $s_1, s_2, \dots, s_{N_k}$ of the vector space $H^0(X, kL)$ such that